emir4169/kristal-menu-madness/README.md

 3. Credit authors' assets!
 4. No doxxing scripts or anything that can be harmful to the player or just anyone.
 5. Do not make the menu a hell.
 Make sure the menu is still usable.
-6. Don't remove stuff other people have made.
+6. Don't completely remove stuff other people have made.
 You can edit what they've made, though.